-- INFO-I 400 Topics in Informatics (Topic: Design Strategy) - INFO-I 400 Topics in Informatics (Topic: Technology Entrepreneurship) - first offered spring 2015
+- INFO-I 400 Topics in Informatics (Topic: Technology Entrepreneurship) - INFO-I 400 Topics in Informatics (Topic: Technology Innovation)

 Concurrent/Sequential Baccalaureate Degrees

 Concurrent Degree

 Students may be permitted to pursue a School of Informatics and Computing degree concurrently with another degree-granting IU-Bloomington school.
 Check with School of Informatics and Computing academic advisor for more details and approval.